BlueBuzzah/BlueBuzzah2-Firmware/docs/COMMAND_REFERENCE.md

 ## Terminology Note

 This document uses the following device role terminology:
-- **PRIMARY** (also known as VL, left glove): Receives phone commands, forwards to SECONDARY
+- **PRIMARY**: Receives phone commands, forwards to SECONDARY
-- **SECONDARY** (also known as VR, right glove): Receives commands only via PRIMARY
+- **SECONDARY**: Receives commands only via PRIMARY

-Code examples and protocol messages may show `"VL"` and `"VR"` as BLE advertisement names.
+Both devices run identical firmware and advertise as "BlueBuzzah".
+Role is determined by `settings.json` configuration.

 ---